Remote work isn't just about working in your PJs...

 Despite it being illegal (and highly immoral), pregnant women (and mothers) often get overlooked for raises and promotions, or even worse they get pushed out of their jobs altogether.

-Remote work has given some women the opportunity to not announce/mention their pregnancy at all if they CHOOSE not to.
+Remote work has given some women the opportunity not to announce/mention their pregnancy at all if they CHOOSE not to.

 Not only does this mean the avoidance of awkward conversations, belly rubs and inappropriate/ invasive questions but it means these women aren't treated any differently just because they're pregnant.